-- Fruit tray
+- Fresh fruit tray

 - Veggie tray

 One other thing to remember when planning a bridal shower is to consider the colors the bride has selected for her wedding.
-Many times it is customary to repeat those colors at the shower.
+Many times it is customary to repeat those colors in the shower.

 Our bride has a biscotti color which is more of a neutral tone but she shared with us that recently she has gravitated to pink so we added pink to our list of colors.

 Now let's get started with the invitation.